Jōmon people: Burials

 Most graves did not contain grave goods.
 For those that had them, it is believed that men and women were buried with different objects: hunting tools and stone arrowheads, and cooking utensils such as saddle quern respectively.

 In Sannai Maruyama, pit graves have been excavated on both sides of roads, feet towards the road at slight angles.
 At this same site, pillar-supported structures may have been used for temporary resting place for the deceased.

+Smoke-dried mummification of the dead was also practiced by the Jōmon peoples and was followed by various peoples such as Papuans, Aboriginal Australians, Southeast Asians, Northern Chinese, Koreans and indigenous inhabitants of the Amur River basin.

 Languages

 It is not known what language or languages were spoken in Japan during the Jōmon period.
 Suggested languages are: the Ainu language, Japonic languages, Austronesian languages, or unknown and today extinct languages.
 While the most supported view is to equate the Ainu language with the Jōmon language, this view is not uncontroversial or easily acceptable as there were probably multiple distinct language families spoken by the Jōmon period population of the Japanese archipelago.

 Alexander Vovin (1993) argues that the Ainu languages originated in central Honshu, and were later pushed northwards into Hokkaido, where the early Ainu-speakers merged with local groups, forming the historical Ainu ethnicity.
 Bilingualism between Ainu and Japanese was common in Tohoku until the 10th century.
 According to Vovin (2021) there is also some evidence for the presence of Austronesian languages close to the Japanese archipelago, which may have contributed some loanwords to early Japanese.

 Some linguists suggest that the Japonic languages may have been already present within the Japanese archipelago and coastal Korea, before the Yayoi period, and can be linked to one of the Jōmon populations of southwestern Japan, rather than the later Yayoi or Kofun period rice-agriculturalists.
 Japonic-speakers rapidly grew during the Yayoi period by assimilating the newcomers, adopting rice growing, and fusing mainland Asian technologies with local traditions.